Muhammad-Fateen2003/Assign3Game/README.md

 In the example we are actually converting all the data to a byte[] and not just sending over the String and letting Java do the rest

 The Client connects to server and opens up a Gui.
-Client can send num 1-5 over to client 1 - server will send a joke
-2 - server will send a quote
-3 - server will send an image
-4 - server will send either of the above
+The Server sents a message asking for the Client's name to the Client.
+The Client can choose a name.
+The name is sent to the server and the server sents a message to the Client that greets them using the name that was sent and asks the Client to guess a city (ci) or a country (co) or see the leaderboard (leader).

 For more details see code and/or video